tbranyen/site-content/posts/couch-musings/post.md

 **Design document synchronization**

 This was the biggest pain point for me.
-As I mentioned before, I used the excellent couchapp tool by [Mikael Rogers](https://github.com/mikeal), to synchronize my design documents to CouchDB.
+As I mentioned before, I used the excellent couchapp tool by [Mikeal Rogers](https://github.com/mikeal), to synchronize my design documents to CouchDB.

 Unfortunately, his design decision was to only allow a single design document